Please note the information below is for road traffic accident claims only.

 When you claim with Bott and Co you will be assigned your own dedicated lawyer who will handle your claim from beginning to end.
 They will be more than happy to talk you through whether you need to take our After the Event Legal Expense insurance cover.

 We work this way because in April 2013 the Government reduced the fees that solicitors could recover from the other side by 60%.
-In order to continue providing the public with a genuine no-win no-fee service we’ve had to start keeping a small percentage of your compensation to cover our costs.
+In order to continue providing the public with a genuine no-win no-fee service, solicitors now charge a contribution to their fees from the damages recovered.

 It’s extremely rare for an individual to have to pay compensation out of their own money.
 The amount will normally come from the other party’s insurance company, whether it’s from their car insurance for a road traffic accident or Employer’s Liability Insurance for an accident at work.